 Try the Drive Uploader app

-To use Drive Uploader is another simple, but effective way to speed up your Google Drive.
+Using Drive Uploader is another simple, but effective way to speed up your Google Drive upload.
 This is an easy-to-use & safe app, designed to receive large volumes of info & upload them to your Google Drive.
-Interestingly, the sender doesn’t have to be a Drive user.
+Interestingly, the sender doesn’t have to be a Google Drive user.

 First, sign up or login into the app.
 (You can connect to your Google Drive to do it automatically.)
 Then, click Create an uploader:

 When you save your settings, the app will automatically generate an URL for you.
 Copy the link & paste it into another tab.
-The link will give you a usual drag’n’drop opportunity.
-Upload your files there, add your name & email.
+The link will give you a usual drag-n-drop opportunity.
+Upload your large files there, and add your name & email.

 The speed might not be skyrocketing.
-But at least, you’ll see the progress very clearly.
+But at least, you’ll see the progress very clearly and it's definitely a better way upload large files to Google Drive.
 Look for your data in your Google Drive > My Drive > Drive Uploader.

 Use Speed Uploader Extension

 Speed Uploader is one more app developed by Google for uploading files faster.
-It works as an extension for your browser (Chrome, Firefox, Safari).
-Also, it allows you to upload data to specific folders directly and complete simultaneous uploads.
+It works as an extension for your browser (Google Chrome, Firefox, Safari).
+Also, it allows you to upload large files to specific folders directly and complete simultaneous uploads.

 Once you set up the extension, go to your browser apps.
 (It’ll transfer you automatically.)
 And choose Speed Uploader.

 Here you connect the folder where you want your data to upload.
 (Or create a new one.)
-And then, start transferring your data – the tool should really speed up your Google Drive uploads.
+And then, start transferring your data – the tool should really make you stop wondering "Why is google drive upload so slow?"

 Test other acceleration software